Carin Malmlöf-Forssling

-Carin Malmlöf-Forssling (born 1916, d.
-2005) was a Swedish organist, choir director and composer.
+Carin Malmlöf-Forssling (6 March 1916 – 11 September 2005) was a Swedish organist, choir director and composer.
 She was born in Gävle, Sweden, and completed her early studies in organ and directing in Uppsala in 1937.
-She continued her studies in composition with Melcher Melchers from 1941-1943 at the Royal Academy of Music in Stockholm.
+She continued her studies in composition with Melcher Melchers from 1941 to 1943 at the Royal Academy of Music in Stockholm.
 She graduated with a teaching degree in 1942, and then continued her studies in piano and composition with Nadia Boulanger in Paris.
 Malmlöf-Forssling completed her education in 1957, and afterward worked as a music teacher and composer.